iptv-org/awesome-iptv/README.md

 #### Web

 - [Jackal](https://jackal.netlify.app) - React application that list all IPTV channels and feature to play these streams, allow users to stream external M3U8 URL.
-For unsupported devices, application provide third-party link where user can watch the stream.

 ## Providers